14 Nov 2021, last revised 26 Jun 2026

 Sanborn map – Jul 1917

 Kinsman operated the bottling works for three years.
+His obituary stated that he moved to Flint about 13 years prior to his death (15), which would have been in about 1919.
 The 1920 U.S. Federal Census then recorded him as a watchman in an auto factory in Flint, MI (4).
-Frank Kinsman then died on 22 Aug 1932 at the age of 51 in Flint (2).
+Frank Kinsman later died in Flint on 22 Aug 1932 at the age of 51 (2).
 He was a clerk at the Buick Motor Co. at the time of his death (2).

 Citations